 - Summer financial aid requires a minimum enrollment of at least 6 credits (both sessions combined) for most aid programs.

-- Complete and submit the summer aid application online and in the Financial Aid Office.
+- Complete and submit the Summer Financial Aid Form online.

 - Complete both the current year's FAFSA and the upcoming year's FAFSA.